velo-by-wix/velo-sync/README.md

 ## Prepare your site

-To enable `wix-sync` on a Wix site:
+To enable `velo-sync` on a Wix site:

 1. Add an `http-functions.js` file to your Backend files.
 2. Copy the contents of [http-functions.js](./velo/backend/http-functions.js) into the `http-function.js` file.